Rajpratik71/eucalyptus-wiki/HOWTO-Use-AWS-Ruby-SDK-with-Eucalyptus.md

 ## Installation

-The following command will install a patched version of the AWS Ruby SDK, which supports both AWS and Eucalyptus style of endpoint addressing: 'gem install aws-sdk-euca'
+The following command will install a patched version of the AWS Ruby SDK, which supports both AWS and Eucalyptus style of endpoint addressing: `gem install aws-sdk-euca`

 ## Configuration and Usage